1. Home

 Elastic Snapshot repository

 This feature allows users to register an off-cluster storage location called a snapshot repository to a cluster.
-ClusterControl currently supports S3-compatible snapshot storage (requires a proper pre-configured cloud credential, see Cloud credential login).
+ClusterControl currently supports AWS and S3-compatible snapshot storage (requires a proper pre-configured cloud credential, see Cloud credential login).

 One has to specify the repository name, storage location, cloud storage credentials, and an already created bucket: